zilahir/TO00BL10-3009/README.md

 The skeleton of the `HTML` is described within the `index.html`, the rest of the `DOM` is built pragmatically using `javascript`.

+The code is documented, which makes it easy to read and understand.

 ## Features

 Below listed the required features of the application set by the course this was made for.